learn-co-curriculum/js-object-oriented-constructor-functions-readme/README.md

 Great.
 Two nice users.

-Note, that with a both objects sharing exactly the same keys, and only the values differing, we are *[repeating ourselves](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)*.
+Note, that with both objects sharing exactly the same keys, and only the values differing, we are *[repeating ourselves](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)*.
 We would like a mechanism to construct objects with the same attributes (that is, keys), while assigning different values to those keys.

 ### Constructor Function